Stono/Npmzor/README.md

   - Allow internal servers which do not have outbound internet access to connect to an internal npm registry which will proxy requests out.
   - Enable the hosting of internal npm modules which form part of our CI environment.
   - Allow individual users to host their own local copy of NPMZor should they so choose, to enable an even faster local cache.

+## Important
+NOTE: Still under development, in need of a nice 'Green Refactor'

+Working:
+  - Multiple NPM registry end points (configured in config/env/env.js)
+  - Caching of both Index queries and TGZ packages
+  - External proxy connections honor http_proxy, https_proxy and no_proxy env variables

+To be done:
+  - SHA checking of cached packages against the latest index (corruption and new version protection)
+  - Exposing an API to allow hosting of internal modules
+  - Logging to file (only console works at the moment)
+  - Converting into /bin NPM module
+  - Publishing on registry.npmjs.org

 ## Background
 This project came about as the company I work for have a rather complicated proxy setup which makes development and CI environments a bit of a nightmare to manage.